 A total of 139 mAb products have been approved in Europe since 1986, 23 of which have been withdrawn for different reasons, leaving 116 approved mAb products currently available on the market in Europe.
 As of June 2022, only five of those products were expressed by microbial systems whereas the vast majority were produced by mammalian cells.

-> Oncology remains the first therapeutic area for monoclonal antibodies
+Oncology remains the first therapeutic area for mAbs

-> Figure 3 – mAbs currently under clinical development in the world, sorted by therapeutic area (data extracted from Global Data in April 2023)
+Figure 3 – mAbs currently under clinical development in the world, sorted by therapeutic area (data extracted from Global Data in April 2023)

 Monoclonal antibodies are widely used to treat cancer, thanks to their diverse and tunable functionalities.

 - Direct targeting of cancer cells

 - Flagging cancer cells (antibody-dependent cellular cytotoxicity ADCC or phagocytosis ADCP).
 Some immune system cells depend on antibodies to locate their target.
 Therefore, a possible therapeutic approach is to develop an antibody which exclusively targets cancer cells, helping to detect and destroy them.

 - Directly attacking cancer cells (complement-dependent cytotoxicity CDC or induction of apoptosis).
 Certain monoclonal antibodies may attack the cell directly.
 When these antibodies attach to a cell, a series of events inside the cell cause it to self-destruct or trigger the immune system response that destroys the cancer cell membrane.

 - Targeting cancer cell environment

 - Blocking cell growth.
 Monoclonal antibodies may be used to block the connection between a cancer cell and proteins that promote cell growth — an activity that is necessary for cancer growth and survival.